cosmix/stencilizer/README.md

 ### Font not loading

-Ensure your font file is a valid TTF or OTF file and not corrupted.
+Ensure your font file is a valid TTF file (or OTF with TrueType outlines) and not corrupted.
+See [Font Format Support](#font-format-support) for details on supported formats.

 ### No islands found